orbeon/orbeon-forms-doc/form-runner/styling/grids.md

 ## HTML markup

+Form Runner grids produce HTML markup which is different whether a grid is repeated or not.

+This page shows the markup produced by Orbeon Forms 2016.2.

+## Non-repeated grids without rowspans

 [SINCE Orbeon Forms 2016.2]

-Form Runner grids produce HTML markup which contains some differences whether a grid is repeated or not, in particular, repeated grids:

-- include a header row
-- include a left or right column  with icons and menus
-- produce repeated rows following the Orbeon Forms XForms `<xf:repeat>` output

-## Non-repeated grids without rowspans

 Grids which are not repeated and do not include `rowpan`s do not use a `<table>` element but use instead `<div>`s: